 FIFA 11 added in a range of new game modes, and FIFA 12 included the addition of the Impact Engine to improve the game’s physics.
 FIFA 13 was well-received but didn’t add much other than faster gameplay.

-FIFA 14, according to gooner news, added in FUT icons and was the first game timed so that the FIFA Interactive World Cup was contested at the same time and place as the real World Cup.
+FIFA 14, added in FUT icons and was the first game timed so that the FIFA Interactive World Cup was contested at the same time and place as the real World Cup.
 FIFA 15 introduced player loans to the FUT system and made huge improvements to goalkeeper AI.

 FIFA 17 was the last game to feature in the FIFA Interactive World Cup before it was renamed to the FIFA eWorld Cup and introduced the “The Journey” mode, where players could play through the career of Alex Hunter.